CrossyChainsaw/Ranknir/README.md

 Ranknir is a discord bot that sends all clan members their 1v1 and/or 2v2 elo in a list.

 ### Current Servers
-Ranknir is currently active in the following clan-servers: *Pandation, Tews, Excalibur, Brawlhalla NL, Frost, KryptX, Empire United*
+Ranknir is currently active in the following clan-servers: *Pandation, Tews, Excalibur, Brawlhalla NL, Frost, KryptX, Empire United, Molly*

 ### Current Clans
-Ranknir processes the following clans: *Pandation, Pandace, Panhalla, PanhaIIa, Excalibur, Tews, Tews II, Tews Academy, Frost, KryptX, Empire United*
+Ranknir processes the following clans: *Pandation, Pandace, Panhalla, PanhaIIa, Excalibur, Tews, Tews II, Tews Academy, Frost, KryptX, Empire United, Molly*

 ### 1v1 list example